 2. Epigenetic Roadtrip (deserty trip through your DNA fire)

-3.Lost in Space with Babies (drone electroacoustic space-rocky dark to light ambient)
+3.Lost in Space with Babies (electro-acoustic space-rocky dark to light ambient)

-4. Out Your Cages (drone dystopian outlaw inspirational) coming soon, heavy on the pungi, melodica and harmonica.
+4. Out Your Cages (dystopian inspirational for noble outlaws) heavy on the pungi, melodica and harmonica.

-1. Cinematic tone stories that transport you to dramatic locations, like sleepwalking in the snow, the meowing nuns of France, or harvesting ice while the villagers do a folk dance, in NewSoundLand released by Kryrart Ambient November 30 2021.
+1. Cinematic tone stories that transport you to dramatic locations, like sleepwalking in the snow, the meowing nuns of France, or harvesting ice while the villagers do a folk dance, in NewSoundLand released by Kryrart Ambient November 30 2021 on Bandcamp.